codefellows-seattle-aspdotnet-401d1/Lab37-Web-Api-Pt2/README.md

 ## ReadMe
 - Your readme should include the following information:
 	- How long did it take you to complete this assignment?
+1.5 hours
 	- What did you struggle with?
 Why?
 How did you solve?
+I struggled with getting my Put action to work properly.
+It will replace an existing item but will not create an item if nothing exists at a certain ID.
 	- What did you learn during this assignment?
+I learned which of my actions require an int to be passed in and why that's necessary.
-    - What resources did you utilize for this assingment?
+    - What resources did you utilize for this assingment? the notes I took during yesterday's lecture

 ## Rubric
 - 4pts: 5 actions (Get (all), Get(id), Post, Put, Delete) properly implemented and working